 – You are not required to hold the stock

-– No staff is required for order fulfillment process
+– No staff is required for the order fulfillment process

 – It won’t be required to buy stocks beforehand

-– As there can be multiple sellers for one manufacturer, there has to be better relation with suppliers for more shipments
+– As there can be multiple sellers for one manufacturer, there have to be better relationships with suppliers for more shipments

 – You will be responsible as a seller for returns and customer support